Answers to Frequently Asked Questions

 Afterwards, you may want to split the single race into individual races for analysis.
 To do this, you need to get the tracks into your TrackLoader so you can create the races and assign the tracks to them.
 The easiest way to do this is:

 You will now see all the tracks for the race in your Track Loader

 When a race is created, you specify the duration of the race, eg 1 hour.
 Sometimes we get this wrong and a race is prematurely truncated.
 (Or conversely the duration may be far too long.)
-This problem can be fixed using the TackTracker app for Windows or Mac:

 The Players for PC and Mac are the most feature rich players.
 They have an almost identical feature set and usage is extremely similar.
 The few differences are the Mac player lacks some Club Regatta licensed features present on the PC player: the Auto-replay play list and Competitor Schedule.